 - All-purpose flour: regular all-purpose flour does the trick.

-- Baking Powder: Creates the light texture of Pizzelle when they are cooked.
+- Baking Powder: Creates a light texture for the pizzelle when cooked.

 - Pizzelle Maker: This isn’t an ingredient, but it is a requirement for making these cookies!
-I use this pizzelle iron, and it makes the perfect pizzelle that never stick.
-Plus it gives them a pretty pattern!
+I use this pizzelle iron, and it makes the perfect pizzelle cookies that never stick.
+Plus, it gives them a pretty pattern!

 How To Make Pizzelle